SanjogRijal/3D/README.md

-# 3D
-3D modeling using threejs

-# Sanjog Personal Portfolio ThreeJS
+# 3D modeling and animation with ThreeJS

 ## Major Concepts Of 3D Modeling: